rewinfrey/ActionLogic/README.md

   end
 end

-ActionTaskExample.execute # ~> ["Attribute: integer_test with value: 1.0 was expected to be of type Fixnum but is Float"] (ActionLogic::AttributeTypeError)
+ActionTaskExample.execute # ~> context: ActionTaskExample message: Attribute: integer_test with value: 1.0 was expected to be of type Fixnum but is Float (ActionLogic::AttributeTypeError)
 ```

 In addition to the above default types it is possible to also validate against user defined types.